CloudGenUser/sftp-cg-lib/README.md

 "/ downloaded to C://Users//Documents"

-If the path of sftp servert that you are speficying does not existe you will have this message:
+If the path of sftp servert that was specified does not existe this message will be shown:

 {
     "code": 5,